 The Company, as a matter of policy, does not announce the timing of its opening of new markets.
 However, the Company has announced that its next new market expansion efforts will be in Thailand and anticipates opening this market upon receipt of all final government approvals.
 In addition to Thailand, the Company is the exclusive distributor of NSI products in Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam.
 The Company believes that these countries collectively represent significant markets for future expansion.
 There are, however, significant risks and uncertainties associated with this expansion.
-The regulatory and political climate in these potential markets is such that a replication of the Company's current operating structure cannot be guaranteed.
-In addition, because the Company's personal care and nutritional product lines are positioned as premium product lines, the market potential for the Company's product lines in relatively less developed countries, such as the PRC and Vietnam, remains to be determined.
-Modifications to each product line may be needed to accommodate the market conditions in each country, while maintaining the integrity of the Company's products.
-No assurances can be given that the Company will be able to make such modifications.
 Given existing regulatory environments and economic conditions, the Company's entrance into Singapore and Vietnam is not anticipated in the short to mid-term.
-See "Risk Factors--Entering New Markets" and "--Government Regulation of Products and Marketing."
+See "Risk Factors-Entering New Markets."